 14.1 Types of Glaciers

 There are two general types of glaciers – alpine glaciers and ice sheets.
-Alpine glaciers form in mountainous areas either at high elevations or near cool and wet coastal areas.
+Alpine glaciers form in mountainous areas either at high elevations or near cool and wet coastal areas like the Olympic Peninsula of Washington.
 A common type of alpine glacier is a valley glacier which is confined to a long, narrow valley located in mountainous areas especially at higher latitudes (closer to either the north or south pole).
 Most alpine glaciers are located in the major mountain ranges of the world such as the Andes, Rockies, Alps, and Himalayas.

 The Antarctic Ice Sheet is much larger and covers almost the entire continent.
 The thickest parts of this massive ice sheet are over 4,000 meters thick (>13,000 feet or 2.5 miles) and its weight depresses the Antarctic bedrock to below sea level in many places beneath the ice .
 The Antarctic Ice Sheet contains the most ice as illustrated by the figure below comparing cross-sectional views of both ice sheets.